TerikaJ/azure-network-protocols/README.md

 <img width="1517" alt="Screen Shot 2024-04-06 at 6 54 24 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/4e713e0b-027e-4976-8076-a42c446aa18c">
 </p>

-_Next to observe DNS traffic activity:_
+_Next we observe DNS traffic activity:_
-- From Wireshark, search for "dns", then ENTER (there should be a lot of traffic).
+- In Wireshark, search for "dns", then ENTER (there should be more traffic).
-  - A more direct way is typing "udp.port == 53".
+  - A direct pathway is typing "udp.port == 53".
-- Clear the boxes by pressing the "Restart current capture" button (green shark fin).
+- Clear the traffic by pressing the "Restart current capture" button (green shark fin).
-- From PowerShell, type `nslookup www.google.com`, observe the new activity in Wireshark.
+- In PowerShell, type `nslookup www.google.com`, observe the new activity in Wireshark.
 <p align="center">
 <img width="1517" alt="Screen Shot 2024-04-06 at 6 56 47 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/d072e708-3048-4ca6-bd73-626aeea452e1">
 <img src="https://i.imgur.com/xvQtTBC.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 <img width="1520" alt="Screen Shot 2024-04-06 at 7 01 06 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/1c2cc8a1-707e-4e3e-ba50-092e73ba8958">
 </p>

-_Finally to observe RDP traffic activity:_
+_Our final observation is RDP traffic activity:_
-- From Wireshark, search for "rdp", then ENTER (there should be a lot of traffic, non-stop).
+- In Wireshark, search for "rdp", then ENTER (you should see continuous traffic).
-  - A more direct way is typing "tcp.port == 3389".
+  - A direct pathway is typing "tcp.port == 3389".
-_Because we are currently using RDP to run the virtual machine, anything and everything done while in the VM is captured into Wireshark._
+_Because we are currently utilizing RDP to run the virtual machine, everything done while inside the VM is captured into Wireshark._
 <p align="center">
 <img width="1521" alt="Screen Shot 2024-04-06 at 7 02 11 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/1d2f9e48-add4-4cb4-be70-8c784577ffcf">
 </p>

 <h3>BONUS: Display and Flush DNS</h3>

-- From PowerShell, type `ipconfig /displaydns`, the ENTER.
+- In PowerShell, type `ipconfig /displaydns`, the ENTER.
-  - _You should see many domain names to other websites with information below them._
+  - _You should see domain names to other websites with additional information._
-  - _The saved data here allows your system to remember information a website that was already visited without and have access to it without making requesting for new info._
+  - _The saved data in this location allows the system to remember information from websites         that were already visited.
+This is done without having access and without new request for        information._
 <p align="center">
 <img width="667" alt="Screen Shot 2024-04-06 at 7 04 59 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/778cf6f1-80a4-4e9e-8373-f00264cfca66">
 </p>

 - Type `ipconfig /flushdns`, then ENTER.
-  - _This will essentially delete all entries within the cache, making your system require to make requests from the site for information as if were visiting the first time, which is then saved in the cache._
+  - _This command deletes all entries within the cache, making our system requiring our system       to make a new request from the site for information as if were visiting the site for the         first time; This will be saved in the cache._
-- Type `ipconfig /displaydns` to see how everything has been cleared out and nothing to display.
+- Type `ipconfig /displaydns` to observe everything cleared out.
+There should be nothing to        display.
 <p>
 <img width="666" alt="Screen Shot 2024-04-06 at 7 05 59 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/b20286b8-2fe1-40fe-a13d-7797bda372bb">
 </p>